Hecter94/EndlessSky-PluginArchive/Working/Lemurias Extra ES Stuff/README.md

 - Lemuria

+## Extra Notice: 2024-10-19

+This repository has been unarchived after I decided to start playing Endless Sky again.
+However, this interest might be short-lived and only last a few days or weeks, but nonetheless it might be long enough to fix the plugin's typos and other issues.

 # About
 This is a plugin for Endless Sky, created by Lemuria.
 It adds so much new content to the game that it cannot be listed in this README.
 Please view [this document](./docs/NEWCONTENT.md) for more information.